fivethirty/satisficer/README.md

 ```
 ### Layout

-The `layout` directory contains the both static assets and templates used to
+The `layout` directory contains both static assets and templates used to
 render the markdown content in `content` into HTML.

 #### Static Assets